yuki-961004/binaryRL/README.md

 ## Soft-Max Function
 The closer $\tau$ is to 1 (*default: 0.5*), the more sensitive the subjects become to the values of the left and right options.
 In other words, even a slight difference in value will lead the subjects to choose the option with the higher value.

 If you add $\tau$ to your model as a extra free parameter, you will generally achieve better model fit.
 In fact, some articles have already incorporated the parameter in the softmax function into reinforcement learning models (e.g., Niv et al., 2012; Rosenbaum et al.,2022).

+In fact, the three built-in fundamental models in the package are implemented by setting $\tau$ as a free parameter.

 ```r
 # RSTD Model